 It should be noted that under Agenda item 1.9.1 a possible new allocation to the FSS in the frequency band 7 150-7 250 MHz (space-to-Earth) is also being considered and it could have an impact on this Agenda item.

-Current ITU-R studies show that a 60 MHz primary worldwide allocation to the EESS in the band 7 190-7 250 MHz would satisfy the EESS requirements and would be compatible with existing services.
+ITU-R studies show that a 60 MHz primary worldwide allocation to the EESS (Earth-to-space) in the frequency band 7 190-7 250 MHz would satisfy the EESS requirements and would be compatible with existing services.

 WMO Position:

-WMO supports a new EESS (Earth-to-space) allocation in the 7-8 GHz frequency band, provided that compatibility with meteorological-satellite systems operating in the bands 7 450-7 550 MHz and 7 750-7 900 MHz is ensured.
+WMO supports a new global primary allocation to the EESS (Earth-to-space) in the frequency band 7 190-7 250 MHz (i.e. Method A in Draft CPM Report).

 3.6 Agenda item 1.12